expo/expo/docs/pages/guides/config-plugins.md

 > This guide applies to SDK 41+ projects.
 The Expo Go app doesn't support custom native modules.

-When adding a native module to your project, most of the setup can be done automatically by installing the module in your project, but some modules require more complex setup.
+When adding a native module to your project, most of the setup can be done automatically by installing the module in your project, but some modules require a more complex setup.
 For instance, say you installed `expo-camera` in your bare project, you now need to configure the native app to enable camera permissions — this is where config plugins come in.
 Config plugins are a system for extending the Expo config and customizing the prebuild phase of managed builds.

 Internally Expo CLI uses config plugins to generate and configure all the native code for a managed project.
 Plugins do things like generate app icons, set the app name, and configure the **Info.plist**, **AndroidManifest.xml**, etc.